The Processing and Expressing of Emotion

 Often there are no tools to take with you from therapy sessions whereas the tools you gain through YOU U are for a lifetime and are learned in such a way that they “stick” and become habits with practice.

 Typical therapy means driving to an office, waiting in a waiting room, someone watching the clock and does not necessarily include a person who leaves you feeling like you are truly understood.

 Typical therapists do not necessarily share their own personal experiences to help you to know they truly “get you” as the unique individual with very unique life issues that you are.

 Typical therapy is a “quick fix” with no real, long-term benefit while going thru YOU U offers real solutions for long-term transformation.
 Typical therapy does not include “friends-in-deed” who will walk beside you through your journey like YOU University does.

 Gina Bendel, Emotion-Based Coach

-4. Do the online courses also teach one how to go from negative to positive emotion?
+3. Does the online course also teach one how to go from negative to positive emotion?

 Absolutely!
 Prior to the loss of my husband I had decided to figure out a way to offer what I know works to more people.